QuakeEngines/ET-XreaL/README.txt

 Wolfenstein: Enemy Territory is a free release, and can be downloaded from http://www.splashdamage.com/content/wolfenstein-enemy-territory-barracks

-Install the latest version of Wolfenstein: Enemy Territory for your platform to get the game data and copy it to ET-XreaL/etmain or patch your Wolfenstein: Enemy Territory by extracting ET-XreaL_snapshot_date.7z over it.
+Install the latest version of Wolfenstein: Enemy Territory for your platform to get the game data.

+Now copy pak0.pk3, pak1.pk3 and pak2.pk3 from your Wolfenstein: Enemy Territory/etmain to ETXreaL/etmain.

+You can find binaries to start ETXreaL in ETXreaL/bin/.

+NOTE: You don't need to copy the binaries to anywhere just start them.